yWorks/cypher-query-validator/README.md

 There is only one public API and that is the "validate" method:

 ```
-type RelationShipTuple = {
+type RelationshipTuple = {
   sourceLabel: string;
-  relationShipType: string;
+  relationshipType: string;
   targetLabel: string;
 };

-function validate(cypher: string, schema: RelationShipTuple[]): string;
+function validate(cypher: string, schema: RelationshipTuple[]): string;
 ```

-It will return `' '` for invalid Cypher and will otherwise correct the arrow heads on directed queries to match the schema, when possible.
+It will return `''` for invalid Cypher and will otherwise correct the arrow heads on directed queries to match the schema, when possible.

 Copyright 2023, Sebastian Mueller, yWorks GmbH